Basil's Hilarious Arabic Lesson at Houston Improv

 Enter Basil

-His full situation was almost too good to be true, and yet it was completely true — which is the thing about Martin Amini's shows.
-Reality cooperates in ways that writers' rooms couldn't manufacture.
+His full situation was almost too good to be true, and yet it was completely true, which is the thing about Martin Amini's shows — reality cooperates in ways that writers' rooms couldn't manufacture.

 Martin got him up to the front.
-The energy was immediate.

 "Shake Lick on Mora"